Forest Baskett

 Forest Baskett (born May 11, 1943) is an American venture capitalist, computer scientist and former professor of electrical engineering at Stanford University.

 He is a venture capitalist at New Enterprise Associates.
-Baskett designed the operating system for the original Cray-1 super-computer and was an original pioneer of Very Large Scale Integration.
+Baskett designed the operating system for the original Cray-1 supercomputer, was an original pioneer of Very Large Scale Integration, and co-introduced the eponymous BCMP networks.

+Career

-Baskett received a BA in Mathematics from Rice University, a Ph.D. in Computer Science from the University of Texas at Austin.
+Baskett received a BA in mathematics from Rice University and a Ph.D. in computer science from the University of Texas at Austin.

 He became a member of the National Academy of Engineering in 1994 for his vision and leadership in the development of hardware and software for high-performance workstations.

-Baskett was the doctoral advisor of computer scientist Andy Bechtolsheim while at Stanford, and was involved in the founding of Sun Microsystems.
+Baskett was the doctoral advisor of computer scientists Alan J. Smith and Andy Bechtolsheim while at Stanford and was involved in the founding of Sun Microsystems.
+He was also the CTO and Senior Vice President of R&D at Silicon Graphics (SGI).